First Java Program:

 Java Development Kit (JDK): You must have the JDK installed on your computer.
 The JDK includes tools for developing and running Java programs, such as the Java compiler (

-command to compile your Java source code into bytecode.
-Save the above code in a file namedHelloWorld.java
+javaccommand to compile your Java source code into bytecode.
+Save the above code in a file namedHelloWorld.java.
+Open a command prompt or terminal and navigate to the directory containingHelloWorld.java, then run:javac HelloWorld.javaThis command will compile

 Execution: After compiling successfully, you can run the program using the